bimdata/javascript-api-client/docs/ProjectApi.md

 <a name="getClassification"></a>
 # **getClassification**
-> Classification getClassification(projectPk, id, cloudPk, )
+> Classification getClassification(cloudPk, id, projectPk, )